Gone are the days when you could simply include “Microsoft Word” or “Data Management” in the skills and work experience sections of your resume.

 - Developing rapport with co-workers.

-On top of verbal and non-verbal communication, written communication is high on the list for employers.
 In fact, according to the National Association of Colleges and Employers (NACE), 82% of employers desire candidates with strong written communication skills.

 2. Leadership Skills